Ruckersville man pleads guilty in fentanyl distribution

 He demonstrated a lack of awareness or concern for the fact that jailhouse phone calls are recorded.
 An affidavit from FBI special agent Robinson N. Blake indicates that Hayer would urge Mills to go and get “packages” and “bricks” from his North Carolina supplier.

-“Just get to f—-ing Carolina,” the affadavit indicates Hayer instructed Mills, “... and get me some (profanity deleted) drugs.”
+“Just get to f—-ing Carolina,” the affidavit indicates Hayer instructed Mills, “... and get me some (profanity deleted) drugs.”

 The affidavit also indicates that Hayer told his girlfriend to arm herself with a pistol when visiting the North Carolina source, told her to keep only two packages in the house in order to “flush them” if necessary, and to keep the remaining packages buried in her yard.